Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Summary and Conclusions

 To this purpose, UVSiPM, an upgraded version of UVscope is foreseen for the ASTRI Mini-Array.
 This will use the same sensors and the same filter as the telescope cameras for simpler correlation between the two instruments.
 In extreme observing conditions, as with high Moon illumination, the use of this auxiliary instrument would be very useful in supporting the scientific analysis.

-\acknowledgments This work was conducted in the context of the ASTRI Project, supported by the Italian Ministry of Education, University, and Research (MIUR) with funds specifically assigned to the Italian National Institute of Astrophysics (INAF), and by the Italian Ministry of Economic Development (MISE) within the Astronomia Industriale program.
+\acknowledgments Authors thank the anonymous referee for his/her improving the clarity of the paper and Saverio Lombardi for his insightful comments.
+This work was conducted in the context of the ASTRI Project, supported by the Italian Ministry of Education, University, and Research (MIUR) with funds specifically assigned to the Italian National Institute of Astrophysics (INAF), and by the Italian Ministry of Economic Development (MISE) within the Astronomia Industriale program.
 This work has gone through internal review by the ASTRI Project Collaboration.

 {\bf Data Availability Statement}: The data analysed during the current study are not publicly available being taken during the commissioning phase of the telescope, but are available from the corresponding author on reasonable request.